Mahāsaṅghika Vinaya

 The seven Buddhas honored by the world, capable of saving and protecting the world,

-These Buddhas spoke this precepts sutta, which I have now finished explaining in detail.
+These Buddhas spoke this precepts sutta, which I’ve now finished explaining in detail.

 The Buddhas and their disciples venerated this precepts sutta.